Notify me

 Iconic British car brand Jaguar was bought by India’s Tata in 2008.
 Before that it was owned by Ford, who are based in Detroit, Michigan, US.

-Manchester United, probably the most famous British football team globally, is now owned by the Glazer family of the US.
+Manchester United, probably the most famous British football team globally, is, at the time of writing, owned by the Glazer family of the US.

 Cadbury is the UK’s best-known British chocolate maker.
 It was bought by Kraft in 2010 and is now incorporated into Mondelēz International, a US company.